First of all...you may be asking, "why did Marissa move to France for 7 months?”.

 I thought that explained my job pretty well.

-So, I’ve showed you some pictures of Strasbourg, where I live.
+I’ve already showed you some pictures of Strasbourg, where I live.
 Now I’ll show you the little town(s) where I work!

 Barr, where the high school is, has about 7,000 people.
-Heiligenstein, where the middle school is, has about 1,000.
-The train ride to get to work takes about 40 minutes, but it's worth it to not live in the middle of nowhere.
+Heiligenstein, where the middle school is, only has about 1,000.

 I haven’t walked around Heiligenstein at all (not sure there’s really anything to see there anyway...), but I did walk around Barr the first day I was there and took some pictures.

 My first thought was that it looks straight out of Beauty and the Beast.
-People even say ‘Bonjour’ to you occasionally as you walk by (that did NOT happen when I lived in Paris).
-No singing yet, though.
+People even say ‘Bonjour’ to you occasionally as you walk by (that definitely did NOT happen when I lived in Paris).

-This is my favorite picture because you can see a mountain in the background!
-I had no idea there were even mountains close to where I would be in France.
+In this picture you can see a mountain in the background.
+I had no idea there were even mountains in Alsace.
 Geography fail.

-The mountains around Barr and Heiligenstein are the Vosges Mountains.
-They kind of remind me of the Appalachians, because they’re not super high but they’re very green and beautiful.
+The mountains surrounding Barr are called the Vosges Mountains.
+They remind me of the Appalachians, because they’re not very high but are green and beautiful.
 I like mountains like this much better than a certain desert state’s mountains (*coughutahcough*).

 Here’s a picture I took from a window in the middle school because I liked the view.
-Pretty trees, and rolling hills!
-And a vineyard.
+Pretty trees, rolling hills, and a vineyard.